 |French (liters per km)||0.5 l/km||0.5 l/km||0.5 l/km|

 But who is right in the above example?
-Most people would argue that when we calculate fuel efficiency we care about how much fuel we would need to cover a given distance.
+The fuel consumption calculation is correct in both cases.
+The issue is what we care about when we calculate fuel consumption and fuel efficiency.
+Most people would argue that when we care about how much fuel we would need to cover a given distance.
 In such a case the French researcher is correct, as the average is misleading the US researcher.
 Here is an explanation why: if you were to take both cars of type A and want to cover 100 kilometers with each of them, you would need not 200 / 2.5 = 80 liters, but 125 liters of petrol (100 liters for the first car and 25 liters for the second).
 The French will get it right by multiplying 200 x 0.625 = 125.
 For type B both researchers will correctly estimate that 100 liters will be required for the same task.
 Therefore, type B is more efficient than type A.

 However, if you define efficiency as covering the greatest distance given a certain fuel amount, then the US researcher would be correct.
 If we give each car of type A a liter of fuel, they will cover 5 kilometers combined while giving each car of type B a liter of fuel, they will cover only 4 km combined.
 It follows that type A is more efficient than type B using this definition.
 Note that the km/l average is not misleading here, as it is 2.5 km/l, and 2 x 2.5 = 5, which is correct.